jwilsson/spotify-web-api-php/docs/examples/managing-user-library.md

 var_dump($contains);
 ```

-It's also possible to check if a whole album is present in a user's library using `myAlbumsContains`.
+It's also possible to check if a album or podcast show is present in a user's library using `myAlbumsContains` or `myShowsContains`.

 Please see the [method reference](/docs/method-reference/SpotifyWebAPI.md) for more available options for each method.